For Health Systems

 What’s Coming

 State and federal regulators are moving fast.
-Health systems that deploy vendor AI without runtime evidence of governance are taking on significant liability.
+Health systems that deploy AI without proper governance are taking on significant liability.

 Regulation Impact Date